Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 # History of modifications

+Do not mind the first color rendered in the next section, it is the transparent layer but it also contains the palette number as displayed in RAM (which was very practical for the LUA script).
+It is rendered as a color or transparency depending on the tool I used to render the palette strip in the repository.

 ## Regular and modified palettes, main effects

-Do not mind the first color rendered here, it is the transparent layer but it also contains the palette number as displayed in RAM (which was very practical for the LUA script).
-It is rendered as a color or transparency depending on the tool I used to render the palette strip in the repository.

 - Damage flickering **--> Palette swap only**